mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Attend biweekly `lab meetings <#laboratory-meetings>`_.
 Ask a lab member for the calendar invite with the video chat link.
 Add your ideas and votes for meeting topics to the google document (ask Marco for permissions to edit).
-- Send out an AIO (see below) before your regular mentor meetings.
+- Send out an AIO (see below) before your regular mentor meetings if requested by your supervisors.
 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
 These can be requested from Jason.
 Ask for a tour of the space from a current lab member before you start working there.